ljw1004/vbspec/general-concepts.md

 In this example, the type parameter `S` on `AddRange` is constrained to the type parameter `T` of `List`.
 This means that a `List(Of Control)` would constrain `AddRange`'s type parameter to any type that is or inherits from `Control`.

-A type parameter constraint "Of S As T" is resolved by transitively adding all of T's constraints onto S, other than the special constraints (`Class`, `Structure`, `New`).
+A type parameter constraint `Of S As T` is resolved by transitively adding all of `T`'s constraints onto `S`, other than the special constraints (`Class`, `Structure`, `New`).
 It is an error to have circular constraints (e.g. `Of S As T, T As S`).
-It is an error to have a type parameter constraint which itself has the Structure constraint.
+It is an error to have a type parameter constraint which itself has the `Structure` constraint.
 After adding constraints, it is possible that a number of special situations may occur:

-If multiple class constraints exist, the most derived class is considered to be the constraint.
+* If multiple class constraints exist, the most derived class is considered to be the constraint.
 If one or more class constraints have no inheritance relationship, the constraint is unsatisfiable and it is an error.

- If a type parameter combines a `Structure` special constraint with a named class constraint or the `Class` special constraint, it is an error.
+ * If a type parameter combines a `Structure` special constraint with a named class constraint or the `Class` special constraint, it is an error.
 A class constraint may be `NotInheritable`, in which case no derived types of that constraint are accepted and it is an error.

 The type may be one of, or a type inherited from, the following special types: `System.Array`, `System.Delegate`, `System.MulticastDelegate`, `System.Enum`, or `System.ValueType`.
 In that case, only the type, or a type inherited from it, is accepted.
 A type parameter constrained to one of these types can only use the conversions allowed by the `DirectCast` operator.
 For example: